-UPDATE: Oct.
-7, 2024: This article has been updated to reflect the most recent jobs, wage and turnover data.
+UPDATE: 9/16/ 2025: This piece has been updated with additional commentary on labor market dynamics and with the most recent jobs, wage and turnover data.

-The restaurant labor market is cooling, statistics show.
+The restaurant labor market has cooled, statistics show.

-When hiring picked up later that year, low-wage workers — like those in restaurants and hotels — had more bargaining power at the individual level, said Elise Gould, a senior economist at the Economic Policy Institute.
+The post-COVID surge in hiring gave low-wage workers — like those in restaurants and hotels — more bargaining power at the individual level, said Elise Gould, a senior economist at the Economic Policy Institute in a 2023 interview.
 As a result, wages began to grow.

 Ara Kharazian, a research and data lead for Square, said wage growth across geographical regions mean most restaurant workers now earn at least a couple dollars more than minimum wage.